 See what you can do with sparkling water

-While baking soda and white vinegar are also suitable timber furniture, it should not sit on the surface too long as it can damage the wood.
+While baking soda and white vinegar are also suitable for timber furniture, they should not sit on the surface too long, as they can damage the wood.
 If you have concerns, you can opt for sparkling water instead.

 Step one: Apply the sparkling water

-Gently pout the sparkling water on the affected area and leave it to fizz for a minute max.
+Gently pour the sparkling water on the affected area and leave it to fizz for a minute max.

 Step two: Clear off the droppings